legastero/stanza/docs/Using_Stream_Management.md

 First, we use the `message:sent` event to capture the `id` of outgoing messages instead of using the return value of `client.sendMessage()` or manually generating and passing `id` values to `sendMessage()`.
 Doing it this way ensures we capture _all_ outgoing messages, without worrying about where `sendMessage()` was called.

+Second, we are looking at the `viaCarbon` flag to distinguish if this was a message sent locally, or it came from a [XEP-0280 message carbon](https://xmpp.org/extensions/xep-0280.html).
+If it came from a carbon, then the server has clearly received the original message.

-Second, we are storing three flags to represent multiple situations:
+Third, we are storing three flags to represent multiple situations:

 -   The server has received our message.
 -   If we are sending a message to a MUC, the MUC service has received our message.